rednafi/rednafi.com/content/zephyr/footnotes_for_the_win.md

     from your content, potentially against their intention.
 -   Enforcing a line width limit can be challenging due to lengthy inlined URLs.

-The reference link approach solves some of these issues since you won’t have to scatter the URLs across your document or repeat them multiple times for multiple usage.
+The reference link approach solves some of these issues since you won't have to scatter the URLs across your document or repeat them multiple times for multiple usage.
 This also allows you to use a Markdown formatter to enforce a maximum line width.
 I use prettier[^2] to cap the line width at 92 characters and the formatter works better when it doesn't have to